Published in

 Portrait of King Louis XV by Rosalba Carriera | Source: Via Wikimedia Commons

-There are several other portraits by the artist, showing a warm- detailed image with a refined colour sense.
-She often used bright and fresh colours for brilliant and luminous feet.
+There are several other portraits by the artist, showing a warm- detailed image with a refined color sense.
+She often used bright and fresh colors for brilliant and luminous feet.
 And due to these traits in her compositions, her style often relates to that of Venetian contemporary, Tiepolo.
-Her choice and freedom of colours not only made her famous but also injected a new inspiration into the Rococo style.
+Her choice and freedom of colors not only made her famous but also injected a new inspiration into the Rococo style.

 Portrait of Felicita Sartoni in Turkish Dress Rosalba Carriera